Who wins the Terry Rozier vs. DeMar DeRozan matchup in tonight's game?

 Terry Rozier vs. DeMar DeRozan and the Chicago Bulls: Stats, Projections and Game Preview

-DeMar DeRozan and the Chicago Bulls (15-21) will host Terry Rozier and the Charlotte Hornets (8-24) at United Center on Friday, January 5, with a start time of 8:00 PM ET.
+DeMar DeRozan and the Chicago Bulls (16-21) will visit Terry Rozier and the Charlotte Hornets (8-25) at Spectrum Center on Monday, January 8, with a start time of 7:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!